Maryland tint laws were enacted in 1995. The darkest legal tint is 35% of VLT according to the window tint laws in Maryland.

 Maryland, a state in the eastern United States, shares borders with Pennsylvania, Delaware, West Virginia, and Virginia.
 It also has a significant coastline along the Atlantic Ocean.

-Maryland is the 9th smallest US state by land area and the 19th most populous state in the USA. it is the 6th most densely populated among all of the states in America.
+Maryland is the 9th smallest US state by land area and the 19th most populous state in the USA.
+It is the 6th most densely populated among all of the states in America.
 The largest city in Maryland state is Baltimore.

 Capital